UKGovernmentBEIS/beis-report-official-development-assistance/doc/forecasts-and-versioning.md

-Activities at level C and D belong to partner organisations and their data goes through the assurance process, with the partner submitting quarterly reports which are checked by BEIS.
+Activities at level C and D belong to partner organisations and their data goes through the assurance process, with the partner submitting quarterly reports which are checked by DSIT.

 A single _logical forecast_ is a plan to spend a certain amount of money on a particular thing.
 The _things_ we make forecasts against are activities, broken